Guidance Note: Grievance and Complaint Handling

 - provision of advice

 In so doing, TEQSA may draw on records of handling previous complaints (Standard 7.3.3c).
 TEQSA acknowledges that there may be a need for specific processes to handle vexatious complainants.
+Providers should make every effort to resolve complaints within reasonable timeframes that should be stated within the policy framework.

 Review and Improvement: